AdiBro/Data-Science-Resources/Python.md

 - [Dive Into Python 3](http://www.diveintopython3.net) - a hands-on guide to Python 3 and its differences from Python 2.
   - [Dive Into Python](http://www.diveintopython.net) - the original book/guide (written for Python 2).
 - [A Whirlwind Tour of Python](https://www.safaribooksonline.com/library/view/a-whirlwind-tour/9781492037859/) - a free tutorial for Python - "a brief yet comprehensive introduction to Python for engineers, researchers, and data scientists who are already familiar with another programming language."
 Also available in a [free PDF file](https://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf)
   - [A Whirlwind Tour of Python - GitHub Repo](https://github.com/jakevdp/WhirlwindTourOfPython) - a repository that contains the Jupyter Notebooks behind the O'Reilly report, A Whirlwind Tour of Python.
+- [Python Jupyter Notebooks](https://github.com/donnemartin/data-science-ipython-notebooks#python-data) - IPython Notebook(s) demonstrating Python functionality geared towards data analysis.
+From [Data Science IPython Notebooks](https://github.com/donnemartin/data-science-ipython-notebooks).

 ## Python for Data Analysis
 - [Python and Data Analysis](https://chrisalbon.com/#python) - excellent guide for data anaylsis with Python - basic Python, data  wrangling, data visualization and more.
 Part of [Chris Albon's excellent website](https://chrisalbon.com)
-- [https://github.com/wesm/pydata-book](https://github.com/wesm/pydata-book) - materials and IPython notebooks for "Python for Data Analysis" by Wes McKinney.
+- [Python for Data Analysis](https://github.com/wesm/pydata-book) - materials and IPython notebooks for "Python for Data Analysis" by Wes McKinney.
 - [Python - Data Science Tutorial](https://www.tutorialspoint.com/python/python_data_science.htm) - another tutorial from [Tutorialspoint.com](https://www.tutorialspoint.com).
 - [Python for Data Analysis](http://hamelg.blogspot.com/2015/12/python-for-data-analysis-index.html) - a blog with a detailed guide for data analysis with Python from A (Python basics) to Z (building predictive models in Python).
 - [Data Exploration in Python](https://www.analyticsvidhya.com/wp-content/uploads/2016/08/Data-Exploration-in-Python.pdf) - using NumPy, Pandas and Matplotlib.